Library Research Tools

 Resources for Alumni

 All graduates of Phillips Seminary and Phillips University are welcome and highly encouraged to use our library for any research purposes, as a meeting place.
 Our range of services include the same check-out services you had as a student, interlibrary loan, and mailing books to you.
-We also offer you ATLASerials for Alums.
+We also offer you AtlaSerials for Alums and JSTOR Alumni.